Neuro-emotional technique (NET)

 Emotional and Mental Well-Being

 NET supports emotional and mental well-being by addressing unresolved stress stored within the body.

 The technique dives deep into the physiological foundations of stress-related responses, identifying negative emotions that may continue to impact you even after you have forgotten the triggering event.

 By focusing on these unresolved emotions, NET allows you to transform negative patterns into healthier reactions, leading to increased emotional stability and mental clarity.

-NET can be applied to various physical health issues, such as chronic pain and organ dysfunction.
+NET can be applied to various physical health issues, such as chronic pain, physical trauma, and organ dysfunction.
 It focuses on identifying and resolving the emotional stress component of the physical problem.
 By addressing these emotional aspects, NET helps to alleviate reactive stress patterns that manifest as physical issues.